nisheed2440/useful-app/README.md

 This app describes a sample situation where you import a global module, over ride its styles and text content and display it based on your needs.

 To begin with clone this repository.
-Then `cd` into the folder where have cloned it.
+Then `cd` into the folder where you have cloned it.
 Then run

 ```bash
 npm link useful-module